Mary Marvel: Fawcett Comics

 The first appearance of Mary Marvel, from Captain Marvel Adventures #18 (1942).
 Art by C. C. Beck.

 Mary Marvel was introduced into Fawcett Comics' Marvel Family franchise a year after a young male counterpart, Captain Marvel Jr., made his debut.
 Artist Marc Swayze based Mary Marvel's design and personality upon American actress Judy Garland.
 Mary was introduced in Captain Marvel Adventures #18 as Mary Bromfield, a girl who discovers she is the long lost twin sister of Captain Marvel's alter ego Billy Batson.

 In Superhero Comics of the Golden Age, Mike Benton writes:

 Rod Reed, the executive editor of Fawcett comics at the time that Mary Marvel was created, recalled that, originally, the letter "S" in Shazam was to have stood for Sappho.
 Rather than give his young heroine the questionable powers of a Greek poet from the isle of Lesbos, Reed suggested that Selene, goddess of the moon, might be a more wholesome choice.

 Mary Marvel on Wow Comics #38 (1945).
 Art by Jack Binder.

 Soon after her introduction, Mary Marvel headlined Wow Comics, and by 1945 had her own Mary Marvel book.
 She also appeared in The Marvel Family book with Captain Marvel and Captain Marvel Jr. In her solo adventures, Mary soon gained sidekicks in her kindly Uncle Marvel, who was not actually her uncle nor a Marvel, and his similarly nonpowered niece, Freckles Marvel.
 Uncle Marvel was eventually made the Marvel Family's manager, and also served as Mary's guardian.

 Just before the Marvel Family's adventures ceased publication in 1953, Mary Marvel's costume and appearance were altered: the neckline of her blouse was lowered slightly, her hair was shortened, and she now wore yellow slippers instead of the customary Marvel Family yellow boots.
 After Fawcett canceled their superhero comics line because of a copyright infringement lawsuit with National Comics (later DC Comics), Mary Marvel hosted a puzzle page drawn by C. C. Beck on page 33 of Mysteries of Unexplored World issue 1 (Charlton Comics August 1956).
 After that, Mary and her teammates went unseen for years.

 DC Comics

 1973–1985

-In 1972, DC Comics licensed the rights to the Marvels, and revived them in a new comic series called Shazam!.
+In 1972, DC Comics licensed the rights to the Marvels, and a new comic series called Shazam! began.
 Mary, Cap, and Junior appeared in both new stories and reprints of their classic stories.
-According to Shazam #1 the Sivanas had put the Marvel family into suspended animation for 20 years, along with themselves (by mistake) and much of the supporting cast.
+According to Shazam! #1, the Sivanas had put the Marvel family into suspended animation for 20 years, along with themselves (by mistake) and much of the supporting cast.
 The comic book was canceled by 1978, and the Shazam! stories were relegated to the back pages of World's Finest Comics (from 1979 to 1982) and Adventure Comics (from 1982 to 1983).
 After the 1985 Crisis on Infinite Earths miniseries, Captain Marvel's origin was rebooted in the Shazam: The New Beginning miniseries in 1987.
 The Marvel Family was written out of the Shazam! mythos, and neither Mary Batson nor Mary Marvel appeared in DC Comics for several years.